 - ½ teaspoon salt

-- After refrigerating, use a cookie scoop to form cookies and press down slightly.
+When you're ready to bake, preheat the oven to 350ºF.
+Use a cookie scoop to form cookies and place on a parchment lined baking sheet; press down slightly.
 Sprinkle with flaky sea salt if desired.
 Bake for 10 minutes or just beginning to turn golden brown around the edges.